Catroidvania/catscii/README.md

 yeah theres gonna be more added if i care to work on this project lol

-might happen:
+planned happenings:

+v1.4 - drawing primatives (line, curve, ox, circle, triangle)

+v1.5 - config file (finally!)

+v1.6 - cleanup and optimisation (finally!!!1111!!!1!11!)

+v1.7 - TBA (possibly undo / redo)

+might happen (some are proabbly better put in its own program):

 -- command hotkeys

--- line / curve / box; draw primatives

--- config file

 -- not terrible code (yeah like thatll ever happen)

--- onionskin??
+-- onionskin?? (would coincide with color / text formatting)

 -- colors (might just save that for a version 2.0)

 -- bold/italics/underline etc (might also be saved for a 2.0)

 -- mouse support (hmmmmmmmmmmmmmmm)

--- tba

 ## in other words